 Elkins was also a World War II veteran, serving in the U.S. Army overseas from 1943-1945.
 He returned to the United States in December 1945.

-James L. Elkins moved to Texas after his military service.
-He taught music at Paul Quinn College and Carver High School, both in Waco.
+After his military service, Elkins moved to Texas where he taught music at Paul Quinn College and Carver High School, both in Waco.
 Starting in 1962, he was a music teacher in the Blackshear Junior-Senior High School in Odessa, TX.
-In 1973, Elkins visited his hometown, Paris, KY, to conduct a recital at St. Paul United Methodist Church in memory of his mother.
+In 1973, Elkins visited his hometown, Paris, to conduct a recital at the St. Paul United Methodist Church in memory of his mother.
 He would spend the remainder of his life in Texas.
 Elkins retired from Hayes Elementary School in 1982 and continued as a substitute teacher for the Ector County Independent School District.

-Sources: Kentucky Birth Index (Ancestry); U.S. Social Security Applications and Claims Index (Ancestry); "James Elkins to present recital at St. Paul," The Lexington Herald and the Lexington Leader, 08/18/1973, p.
-6; Cliff Hamilton, "James Elkins Singers revive Negro spirituals," Odessa American, 02/21/2004, front page; "Overseas veterans return to states," The Lexington Herald, 12/13/1945, p17; U.S. Department of Veterans Affairs BIRLS Death File (Ancestry); "Deaths: James Elkins," Odessa American, 01/23/1989, p.
+Sources: Kentucky Birth Index (Ancestry); U.S. Social Security Applications and Claims Index (Ancestry); "James Elkins to present recital at St. Paul," The Lexington Herald and the Lexington Leader, 8/18/1973, p.
+6; Cliff Hamilton, "James Elkins Singers revive Negro spirituals," Odessa American, 2/21/2004, front page; "Overseas veterans return to states," The Lexington Herald, 12/13/1945, p.
+17; U.S. Department of Veterans Affairs BIRLS Death File (Ancestry); and "Deaths: James Elkins," Odessa American, 1/23/1989, p.
 10.